Here’s how you can get covered, even after previously being disqualified from driving.

 Dig out your no-claims bonus

-Don’t forget your no-claims bonus (NCB).
-Some providers will take into account a NCB built up pre-ban.
-This may well be transferrable from one insurer to another.
+Don’t forget your no-claims bonus (NCB), as some providers will take into account a NCB built up before your ban.

 Buy a cheaper car